Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 The regime lives in institutions but also in private gestures, silences, and expectations.
 Rather than dissecting tyranny in the abstract, Gómez-Arcos shows how it infects language, love, and memory.

-In that context, Ignacio's refusal to suppress his love for his brother, his pleasure, and his own way of living becomes its own quiet revolt.
-He simply speaks the truth of his life and refuses to apologise.
+In that context, Ignacio’s refusal to suppress his love for his brother, his pleasure, and his own way of living becomes its own quiet revolt.
+He simply speaks the truth of his life and refuses to apologize.
 And in a world built on denial, that kind of honesty carries the weight of political resistance.

-Desire Without Euphemism in The Carnivorous Lamb
+Desire Without Euphemism

 One of the most compelling aspects of the novel is how it handles sensuality as both content and texture.
 The language is ornate, lush, and often spiralling, but it rarely tips into indulgence.